vnc/conductor/README.md

 	# and add your AWS account credentials and mail server info
 	# simpledb credentials are needed to run server.example.js
     $ cp config.json.sample config.json

+	# some instructions on how to use ldap authentication...

 	# Look at server.example.js for how the "before" and "after" actions can be defined and used